 - Be concise: Keep your posts brief, with a clear call to action, and include a link to background information if necessary.

-- Research hashtags before you use them: If you create a hashtag for a specific event or campaign, take time to find out if anyone has used the hashtag before.
-If the tag is already in use, find out who is using it, if it is still active, and whether your content conflicts with content already in the hashtag.
-That goes for hashtags that are already trending as well!
+- Hashtags: If you create a hashtag for a specific event or campaign, take time to find out if anyone has used the hashtag before.

-- Be creative: Social media platforms are creative spaces driven by highly visual content!
-Use free design programs like Canva to create graphics, infographics, banners, and anything else you might need during your campaign.
-It is also good to keep in mind that social media platforms use algorithms that decide what content can be seen by each user.
+- Be creative: Social media platforms are creative spaces driven by highly visual content.
 Posts with graphics are more likely to show up in your follower’s feeds!

 - Balance your content: Be careful not to overload your followers with too many posts about your campaign.
-Even in the midst of a heated budget campaign, limit the number of posts to each social media channel and remember to employ other communications streams (such as newsletters or your website) to help you get the word out and keep the campaign at the forefront over everyone’s minds.
+Even in the midst of a heated budget campaign, limit the number of posts to each social media channel.

-- Create a crisis response plan: Whether it is a public outcry over a book challenge or backlash over an event at your library, identify the people you will call on to mitigate the crisis ahead of time.
+- Create a response plan: Whether it is a public outcry over a book challenge or backlash over an event at your library, identify the people you will call on to mitigate the crisis ahead of time.
 Maintain a list of who should be notified and the steps you needed to respond.
-It can be helpful to prepare standard responses to common issues and prep a press contact list just in case.